A Desolate Cemetery, Unmarked Graves, and the People Who Don’t ForgetA Desolate Cemetery, Unmarked Graves, and the People Who Don’t Forget

 image-5695774

 (Left) The entrance to White Tanks Cemetery, 25 miles west of Phoenix, in Goodyear, Ariz., on July 11, 2024.
 (Top Right) A row of brick grave markers lies opposite another row awaiting burials in White Tanks Cemetery.
 (Bottom Right) A brick grave marker features a baseball left in memory of the person who passed away, in White Tanks Cemetery.
-(Allan Stein/The Epoch Times)
+Allan Stein/The Epoch Times

 The county-run cemetery, coined by some as Maricopa’s “Potter’s field,” opened in 1994.
-It is the final resting place for more than 7,000 poor and homeless souls, a number that grows with every summer heat wave.
+It is the final resting place of more than 7,000 poor and homeless souls, a number that grows with every summer heat wave.

 In 2023, the county buried 482 people in the cemetery and interred 230 more during the first six months of this year.